10 Top-Rated Day Trips & Weekend Getaways from Portland

-Bird-watchers and nature enthusiasts enjoy exploring the 11,500-acre Sauvie Island Wildlife Area, where hundreds of bird species call home, and history buffs can find interest at sites like the Warrior Rock Lighthouse.
-Less than a 20-mile drive from Portland, other popular attractions include U-Pick berry farms, fishing at Sturgeon Lake, and utilizing the many beaches on the island's northeast region.
+Bird-watchers and nature enthusiasts enjoy exploring the 11,500-acre Sauvie Island Wildlife Area, where hundreds of bird species call home.
+History buffs can find interest at sites like the Warrior Rock Lighthouse.
+Other popular attractions include U-Pick berry farms, fishing at Sturgeon Lake, and the many beaches on the island's northeast region.

 10. Mount St. Helens National Volcanic Monument

 Best defined in landscape and history by its dramatic 1980 eruption, Mount St. Helens makes for an excellent weekend trip.
 Many of Mount St. Helen's explorable areas can be reached from Portland with less than a 90-mile drive, including the Johnston Ridge Observatory and Ape Caves.